LD-beepbeep/static-link/README.md

 📶 Share instantly via QR code or small file

-🔒 Fully offline, no logins, no ads
+🔒 No logins, no ads

 🎨 Simple, clean, and beautiful UI